PowerShell/PowerShell/docs/installation/linux.md

 The profiles respect PowerShell's per-host configuration, so the default host-specific profiles exists at `Microsoft.PowerShell_profile.ps1` in the same locations.

-On Linux and OS X, the [XDG Base Directory Specification][xdg-bds] is respected.
+On Linux and macOS, the [XDG Base Directory Specification][xdg-bds] is respected.

-Note that because OS X is a derivation of BSD, instead of `/opt`, the prefix used is `/usr/local`.
+Note that because macOS is a derivation of BSD, instead of `/opt`, the prefix used is `/usr/local`.
 Thus, `$PSHOME` is `/usr/local/microsoft/powershell/6.0.0-alpha.9/`, and the symlink is placed at `/usr/local/bin/powershell`.